 Tiles are a popular choice for flooring because they are easy to clean, come in a wide variety of colors and materials, and are durable with minimal maintenance.

-However, while the tile itself is pretty desirable, the grout between them can become unsightly due to the buildup of dirt, grime, mold, and mildew over time.
+However, while the tile itself is pretty desirable, the grout between them can become unsightly due to dirt, grime, mold, and mildew buildup over time.

 Why Grout Becomes Dingy and Dirty?